COMPREHENSIVE GUIDE

 3. Next, stir the asphalt sealer until the consistency resembles a thick soup.

-5. If you are spraying by hand, pour a one-foot-wide puddle of sealer across the top of the driveway.
-Use your asphalt squeegee to spread the sealer in a push-and-pull motion, working until the sealcoat is between three to four feet wide, evenly dispersed.
+5. If you are sealing by hand, pour a one foot wide puddle of sealer across the top of the driveway.
+Use your asphalt squeegee to spread the sealer in a push and pull motion, working until the sealcoat is between three and four feet wide and evenly dispersed.
 Repeat the process, moving down the driveway.

 6. If you are using sand, now is the time to sprinkle it over the driveway in a light and even coating.
-This improves traction.
+This improves traction and finishes off the asphalt driveway repair so it looks clean and professional.

 Important Tip: Use two thin coats instead of one thick coat, allowing the first coat to dry for several hours before applying the second one.

 Tape off the area with caution tape and allow it to dry for at least four hours before you walk on it and at least eight hours before you drive on it.
-Letting the area dry overnight is best.
+Letting the area dry overnight is best, especially after a full day of repairing driveway surfaces and sealing.

 Choose a Spray System if...

-• You have a large driveway (more than six cars fit)
+• You have a large driveway, where more than six cars fit

 • You have neighbors who would also like to seal their driveways